genotrance/px/README.md

 ## Configuration

 Px requires only one piece of information in order to function - the server name and port of the proxy server.
-This needs to be configured in `px.ini`.
-If not specified, Px will check Internet Options or environment variables for any proxy definitions and use them.
+If not specified, Px will check `Internet Options` or environment variables for any proxy definitions.
 Without this, Px will try to connect to sites directly.

-The noproxy capability allows Px to connect to hosts in the configured subnets directly, bypassing the proxy altogether.
+The `noproxy` capability allows Px to connect to configured hosts directly, bypassing the proxy altogether.
 This allows clients to connect to hosts within the intranet without requiring additional configuration for each client or at the proxy.

+Configuration can be specified in multiple ways, listed in order of precedence:
+- Command line flags
+- Environment variables
+- Variables in a dotenv file (.env)
+  - In the working directory
+  - In the Px directory
+- Configuration file `px.ini`
+  - In the working directory
+  - In the Px directory

+There are many configuration options to tweak - refer to the [Usage](#usage) section or `--help` for details and syntax.

 ### Credentials

 If SSPI is not available or not preferred, providing a `username` in `domain\username` format allows Px to authenticate as that user.
 The corresponding password is retrieved using Python keyring and needs to be setup in the appropriate OS specific backend.

 Credentials can be setup with the command line: